armanbasirat/rke/rancher/README.md

-## Setup kubernetes cluster with RKE
+## Deploy rancher to the kubernetes cluster

 1- Add the Helm chart repository